wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

   > ~~Pedro Rocha, Luís Caires:~~ > ~~Propositions-as-types and shared state.
 Proc.
 ACM Program.
 Lang.
 5(ICFP): 1-30 (2021)~~

   @elektra85: we have now added this reference.

-## Fixes bugs

-- ~~@Reviewer2: Lemma 4.5: this lemma seems to rely on a translation (notation (.)), which has not been introduced yet, as far as I can tell!
-See also my remark in the previous section.~~

-  @wenkokke: Wait?!
-Where did our translation go?!